-(Louis XVI, the first year of his reign, commands to act on behalf of the common good, that the water tower of Julian’s arch, now dilipidated and in bad state, be completely re-edified more elegantly by Charles Claude d’Angiviller surintendant of the King’s Buildings.)
+(Louis XVI, in the first year of his reign, commands to act on behalf of the common good, that the water tower of Julian’s arch, now dilapidated and in a bad state, be completely re-edified more elegantly by Charles Claude d’Angiviller superintendent of the King’s Buildings.)

-The fountain was mentioned in Victor Hugo’s novel “The hunshback of Notre-Dame” (Book 3, Chapter 2).
+The fountain was mentioned in Victor Hugo’s novel “The hunchback of Notre-Dame” (Book 3, Chapter 2).

-The fountain was listed as a historic monument by the French State in 1925.
+The French State listed the fountain as a historic monument in 1925.